Psychology Undergraduate Degree Program

 Students majoring in Psychology may choose to complete a concentration, which provides depth and breadth of knowledge in a particular area of Psychology.
 These specialized curricula are designed to prepare students interested in bachelor-level careers with skills that can enhance their occupational opportunities and to provide training for advanced studies.

 Our Psychology Department offers 3 curricula.
-The two concentration curriculums are available starting catalogue year 2017-2018.
+The two concentration curriculums are available starting catalog year 2017-2018.

 Standard Curriculum in Psychology – This curriculum is intended for most psychology majors; the curriculum provides a solid foundation in psychology and is the most flexible of the three curriculums.
 With 18 hours of psychology electives and 15 hours of free electives students are able to tailor their coursework to meet their specific interests and goals.
 This path prepares students for graduate school and for a wide variety of entry employment positions.